Prometheus Explained: Breaking Down The Ending

 David's hidden agenda

 Compounding the already fog-like impenetrability of "Prometheus" are the ongoing strange actions of David, a synthetic android played by the capably robotic Michael Fassbender.
 He repeatedly drops vague and menacing hints that he's not terribly pro-humanity.
-He refers to them at large as "you people" and when Holloway remarks that he was made to be "close enough" to human, he responds: "Not too close, I hope."
+He refers to them at large as "you people," and when Holloway remarks that he was made to be "close enough" to human, he responds, "Not too close, I hope."
 Soon, he embarks on secret missions to explore the Engineer's ship only to discover a living member of the alien species in cryo-stasis.
-This leads to him poisoning Holloway with a drop of the strange black goo (seemingly at random), which sets in motion a chain of events that results in Holloway's death and Shaw's horrifying pregnancy.
+This leads to him poisoning Holloway with a drop of the strange black goo (seemingly at random), which sets in motion a chain of events that results in Holloway's death and one of the most disturbing birth scenes in movie history with a terrified Shaw.

 It transpires that David has been serving a hidden master the entire film — Peter Weyland (Guy Pearce), the trillionaire CEO of Weyland Corp who has faked his death.
 It's not explicitly stated, but dosing Holloway seems to have been a casually cruel experiment in testing the capabilities of the alien goo, on the off chance that they could aid Weyland in his quest for eternal life.
 David brings Weyland to the surviving Engineer in search of the same goal, only to be met with violent rage from a species with concerns far beyond the realm of Weyland's selfish goals.